Jappandy/pyttsx/README.rst

 pyttsx
 ======

-Cross-platform Python wrapper for text-to-speech synthesis
+This is a Python3 port of pyttsx, which is a cross-platform Python wrapper for text-to-speech synthesis.
+The original software is available at https://github.com/parente/pyttsx.

 Quickstart
 ==========